ngageoint/simple-features-wkt-js/README.md

 ### About ###

-[Simple Features WKT](http://ngageoint.github.io/simple-features-wkt-js/) is a Javascript library for reading and writing [Simple Feature](https://github.com/ngageoint/simple-features-js) Geometries to and from Well-Known Binary.
+[Simple Features WKT](http://ngageoint.github.io/simple-features-wkt-js/) is a Javascript library for reading and writing [Simple Feature](https://github.com/ngageoint/simple-features-js) Geometries to and from Well-Known Text.

 ### Usage ###